Call me Rob.

 QRP operations: Ten Tec Rebel Open Source CW rig modified for JT65.
 See Ten Tec Rebel Yahoogroup for details.

-Mobile/portable (and VHF/UHF/satellite) operation: Yaesu FT-897D, hamstick antennas for 40m, 20m and 17m, end fed 20m and 40m for stringing in the trees or tripod-mounted crappie pole.
+Mobile/portable (and VHF/UHF/satellite) operation: Yaesu FT-897D, hamstick antennas for 40m, 20m and 17m, end fed 20m and 40m and G5RV Jr. for stringing in the trees or tripod-mounted crappie pole.
 For portable digital mode ops use Windows 10 laptop or Raspberry Pi 3 with 7inch touch panel display (FLDIGI).
 Powered by marine battery charged by solar panels - 100% green ops.